MaxHalford/eaopt/README.md

 ```

-**Should I be using genetic algorithms?**
+**Are evolutionary optimization algorithms any good?**

-Genetic algorithms (GAs) are often used for [NP-hard problems](https://www.wikiwand.com/en/NP-hardness).
-They *usually* perform better than [hill climbing](https://www.wikiwand.com/en/Hill_climbing) and [simulated annealing](https://www.wikiwand.com/en/Simulated_annealing) because they explore the search space more intelligently.
-However, GAs can also be used for classical problems where the search space makes it difficult for, say, gradient algorithms to be efficient (like the introductory example).
+For real-valued, differentiable functions, evolutionary optimization algorithms will probably not fair well against methods  based on gradient descent.
+Intuitively this is because evolutionary optimization algorithms ignore the shape and slope of the function.
+However gradient descent algorithms usually get stuck in local optimas, whereas evolutionary optimization algorithms don't.

 As mentioned earlier, some problems can simply not be written down as [closed-form expressions](https://www.wikiwand.com/en/Closed-form_expression).
+In this case methods based on gradient information can't be used whilst evolutionary optimization algorithms can still be used.
 For example tuning the number of layers and of neurons per layer in a neural network is an open problem that doesn't yet have a reliable solution.
 Neural networks architectures used in production are usually designed by human experts.
 The field of [neuroevolution](https://www.wikiwand.com/en/Neuroevolution) aims to train neural networks with evolutionary algorithms.
-As such genetic algorithms are a good candidate for training neural networks, usually by optimizing the network's topology.

 **How can I contribute?**

 Feel free to implement your own operators or to make suggestions!
 Check out the [CONTRIBUTING file](CONTRIBUTING.md) for some guidelines.
+[This repository](https://github.com/fcampelo/EC-Bestiary) has a long list of existing evolutionary algorithms.

 ## Dependencies

-You can see the list of dependencies [here](https://godoc.org/github.com/MaxHalford/gago?imports) and the graph view [here](https://godoc.org/github.com/MaxHalford/gago?import-graph).
+You can see the list of dependencies [here](https://godoc.org/github.com/MaxHalford/eaopt?imports) and the graph view [here](https://godoc.org/github.com/MaxHalford/eaopt?import-graph).
 Here is the list of external dependencies:

 - [golang.org/x/sync/errgroup](https://godoc.org/golang.org/x/sync/errgroup)

 ## License